 This blog is not for everyone

-This is a Christian blog, in case that isn’t obvious, and multiple references to the Bible and other Christian literature will be found here, alongside a heavy leaning towards principles that are steeped in the Christian worldview.
+This is a blog that is greatly influenced by the Christian faith, in case that isn’t obvious, and multiple references to the Bible and other Christian literature will be found here, alongside a heavy leaning towards principles that are steeped in the Christian world view.
 Therefore, for those who do not subscribe to this belief system might find it offensive and are humbly welcome to leave.
 No hard feelings though!

 The sanctity of the marriage union

-Life happens and sometimes things are not how we’d wish for them to be and in that regard we know and empathize with those from broken marriages.
-Our belief is that fatherhood achieves it’s highest purpose within the marriage union as children are to be born and raised within that union.
-But we DO NOT condemn or shun anyone, we are ourselves living by God’s grace and therefore welcome all.
+Our belief is that fatherhood achieves it’s highest purpose within the marriage union as children are to be born and raised within that union but life happens and things don’t always fit this ideal but we DO NOT condemn or shun anyone, we are ourselves living by God’s grace and therefore welcome all.

-Some parental issues are beyond the capacity of a Christian blogger and father to tackle
+Some parental issues are beyond the capacity of a blogger and father to tackle

-We appreciate that life has its own complexities and these complexities generate situations that may be out of the scope of this blog.
+We appreciate that life has its own complexities and they generate situations that may be out of the scope of this website.
 Therefore, when need be, reference to other sources will be greatly encouraged.

 It is agreed that we are all at different points on our walk of faith and therefore this might bring about disagreements but our hope is that these differences in view will be aired with respect and from a point of Love and sometimes we must agree to disagree, agreed?
 The point should be to sharpen each other – proverbs 27:17.